 Due to the altitude and/or pressure changes throughout a flight, the dive computer thought that it was on an actual dive.
 It started beeping as a result of it didn’t just like the statistics it absolutely was sensing that was a touch annoying on board.
 After the flight, my dive computer really freaked out for twenty-four hours.
 It absolutely was an honest factor that I didn’t dive till consecutive day.
 Thus from then on, I continually pack my scuba dive computer in a foam lined box that prevents accidental activation so the box goes into my keep it up baggage.

-I conjointly keep it up with my mask and also my log book and certification cards so I wouldnt need to be refused for diving by a dive shop, just in case my checked baggage was lost thus it’s extremely hard to replace your log book.
+I conjointly keep it up with my mask and also my log book and certification cards so I wouldnt need to be denied diving by a dive shop.
+As a result, if my checked baggage was lost it would be difficult to replace my log book while vacationing.

 Everything else can go in checked baggage, like my wetsuit, booties, fins, snorkel and buoyancy compensator.
-If my checked baggage is lost or delayed, I will continually rent the additional dive gear I would like while not losing any dives.
+If my checked baggage is lost or delayed, I could rent the additional dive gear I would like while not losing any dives.

 Some of us believe that one mustn’t sign in any giant scuba dive baggage with the dive flag displayed because it might advertise baggage containing high-ticket dive gear.
 In this case, one should continually pack a versatile dive bag within a bigger regular traveling bag.